| |

 several hard drives to seem as one large drive.
 It lets you shuffle around driveletters

+as you wish.
+It lets you name partitions, drives and volumes for easy recognition.
 The key issue in this discussion is the fact that any existing partition on your

 drives can be assigned as a volume and thus given a driveletter.
 Many people seem